-Made to measure boots cost between £1200-£1500 depending on the amount of work involved.
+Made to measure boots cost roughly £1200-£1500 depending on the amount of work involved.
 At least two factory visits are required.
 An estimated breakdown of costs is given below.
-For subsequent boots made on the same last (last must have been purchased by customer) , the cost for building the last will be deducted, so only handcutting, sole making midsole and footbed costs will apply.
+For subsequent boots made on the same last (last must have been purchased by customer), the cost for building the last will be deducted, so only hand cutting, sole making, midsole and footbed costs will apply.

 The above are intended as a price guide - a verbal guide quotation will be given once visual assessment has been completed.
 Once the drawings have been completed a full written and costed quotation will be provided.

 Made to measure boots are only made on a non-refundable basis.
 The senior bootmaker will give an estimate of fitting improvement during the assessment.
 We normally anticipate a fitting improvement of 60-80%.
-We would not anticipate a 100% improvement because an element of the fitting problem will always be related to bio-mechanical/foot movement movement issues and a made to measure boot may help but it will not necessarily solve these issues.
+We would not anticipate a 100% improvement, because an element of the fitting problem will always be related to bio-mechanical/foot movement issues, and a made to measure boot may help, but it will not necessarily solve these issues.
 Final decision to proceed with an order (or not) is entirely with the customer.

 This is a service for people who have a long history of boot fitting problems -they cannot be successfully fitted with standard ‘off the shelf’ boots.

-There can be a waiting time for an appointment with the senior bootmaker - he sees a maximum of 6 people a month.
-From foot drawings, through bootmaking, to fitting - the time is between 3 - 5 months, it can be longer depending upon the complexity of the boot to be made and the time available each week for the senior bootmaker to concentrate on this type of work.
+There is a waiting time of 3-5 years for an appointment with the senior bootmaker - he sees a maximum of 6 people a month.
+From foot drawings, through boot making, to fitting - the time is between 3 - 5 months, it can be longer depending upon the complexity of the boot to be made and the time available each week for the senior bootmaker to concentrate on this type of work.

 A made to measure boot will not correct or cure foot problems which result from a medical, orthopaedic or extreme bio-mechanical conditions.